logo

 What can you expect from the Voluntary Disclosure Process?

 We act as a intermediary and represent the client during the entire process.
-They do not have to communicate with CRA directly.
+Clients do not have to communicate with CRA directly.
 To begin, we review our client’s facts and documents to identify and quantify any non-compliance with Canadian tax law and obligations.
 Once we have confirmed non-compliance, we will investigate whether or not CRA has already initiated related enforcement action.
-For example, this simply may be in the form of a letter from CRA regarding non-compliance or a letter from CRA advising of a upcoming CRA audit.
-Even if CRA has initiated related enforcement action, under certain circumstances we may still be able to proceed with the disclosure.
+For example, this simply may be in the form of a letter from CRA advising of a upcoming CRA audit.

 Effective Date of Disclosure

 If we are certain that we have met the VDP conditions, outlined below, then it is likely the voluntary disclosure will be accepted.
-Importantly, throughout the entire process it is not necessary that the client communicate directly with the CRA.
-We act as intermediary between the client and the CRA and once we receive the CRA acceptance letter the only remaining issue is paying the tax owing.
+Importantly, throughout the entire process it is not necessary for the client to communicate directly with the CRA.
+We act as intermediary between the client and the CRA and once we receive the CRA acceptance letter the only remaining issue is paying the tax and possible interest owing.

 VDP Tracks